 - Lightly grease a 12-hole muffin or bun tin.

 - Sprinkle your worktop lightly with a little flour, roll out 2/3 of the pastry to 3mm thick, then cut circles to fit your tin and line with the pastry.

 - Roll out the remaining pastry to the same thickness and cut smaller circles for lids, or cut out stars or other fancy shapes as you wish.

 - Pop a generous teaspoon into each pie and pop on a lid; there is no need to wet the pastry as the mincemeat is sticky and will hold the lid in place.
 If you have covered the tart entirely with pastry, snip a small cross into the centre of each lid to release any steam.

 - Bake in the preheated oven for 20 mins (15 mins if making canapé-sized ones), or until golden brown.
-Leave to cool for five minutes then lift from the tin and cool of a rack.
+Leave to cool for five minutes, then lift from the tin and cool on a baking rack.
 Store in an airtight tin.